yuvayna/dx-Compiler/README.md

 ## Contact
-For inquiries or support regarding this project, please contact dx at svetlana@eerie.pro.
+For inquiries or support regarding this project, please contact yuvayna at contact@yuvayna.com.